hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/letters_fifth_series/1167_114_shivananda.md

-Above all "obedience" and "esprit de corps".[2](#fn2) The work cannot succeed unless there is perfect obedience to the authority of the Order and sacrifice of individual views for the sake of the Order. *Trinair gunatvam âpannair badhyante mattadantinah* — "Blades of grass woven into a rope can restrain even mad elephants".
+Above all "obedience" and "esprit de corps".[2](#fn2) The work cannot succeed unless there is perfect obedience to the authority of the Order and sacrifice of individual views for the sake of the Order. *Trinair gunatvam āpannair badhyante mattadantinah* — "Blades of grass woven into a rope can restrain even mad elephants".

 With love to Sashi and Gupta,[3](#fn3)